 Artistic Response to Meditations:

-The children may place their artistic responses to meditations in an art journal.
 We will ask the child a question regarding the meditation they thought about that day, and then ask them to make a drawing using colored pencils or block crayons.
 For example, after a meditation on the soul, “You are as polished mirrors reflecting pure light” -Abdu’l-Baha, we asked the children, “If you could see your soul what would it look like?
 Draw a picture.
 Afterwards we ask the children to tell us about their drawing.
 The children all love to draw.
 Looking at their drawings and hearing their descriptions is like a window into their spiritual thoughts.
 Their responses help us to know something about them; their questions, hopes, and fears.
 They give an indication of what writings or spiritual concept to focus on next.

 Block crayons in particular are enjoyable because they enable the child to focus more on broad shapes instead of lines.
 Over time this helps them in their ability to draw.
 Block crayons are made of beeswax and can be combined to make new colors.
 For example, the entire rainbow of colors can be created just using red yellow and blue.
 Block crayons also strengthen the fingers thus assisting in greater fine motor control.